rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   TODO: Positivism affects the structure of education and law
 -   TODO: Connection to the projects of Dewey and pragmatism

-Some Carnap works:
+Carnap on ontology:

 -   *The Logical Syntax of Language* (1937) [^Carnap1937LSL]
     -   Fowler: "LSL in a nutshell" [^Fowler2010]
     -   Leitgeb & Carus: "talk of meaning should in any case be eschewed in favor of talk of syntax" [^Leitgeb2020G]
 -   "Empiricists, semantics, and ontology" [^Carnap1950]
+    -   Lavers, G. (2004).
+Carnap, semantics and ontology. [^Lavers2004]
+    -   Lavers, G. (2015).
+Carnap, Quine, quantification and ontology. [^Lavers2015]

+Some more Carnap works:

 -   "Logical foundations of science" [^Carnap1955]

+Discussion:

--   *The Philosophy of Rudolf Carnap* AKA the "Schlipp volume" [^Schlipp1963]
+-   *The Philosophy of Rudolf Carnap* AKA the "Schilpp volume" [^Schilpp1963]
+    -   Paul Arthur Schilpp (1897-1993)
 -   *The Cambridge Companion to Carnap* [^Friedman2007]
 -   Leitgeb, H. & Carus, A. (2020).
 [Rudolf Carnap](https://plato.stanford.edu/entries/carnap/index.html). *SEP*. [^Leitgeb2020]